Tutorials

 The tutorial is accompanied by a project where each of the presented algorithms can be tested on seismic data

-The tutorial describes a conventional workflow for high–resolution offshore data processing in RadExPro, including data load, geometry assignment, geometry QC, preprocessing, interactive velocity analysis, stacking, post–stack Kirchhoff migration and printing the results.
+The tutorial describes a conventional basic workflow for high–resolution offshore data processing in RadExPro, including data load, geometry assignment, geometry QC, preprocessing, interactive velocity analysis, stacking, post–stack Kirchhoff migration and printing the results.
 It can be used as a basic guideline for the real–life processing tasks.

 NEW!
 Land Seismic QC Attributes: Computation, Mapping and Interactive Analysis